Python Dictionary

 You can access the values in a dictionary by using the corresponding key:

 1. Key-Value Pairs: Python dictionaries are a collection of key-value pairs, where each key is unique and associated with a value.
-The key-value pairs allow for efficient lookup and retrieval of data.

 2. Mutable: Dictionaries are mutable, which means you can modify, add, or remove key-value pairs after the dictionary is created.
-This flexibility allows for dynamic updates and changes to the data stored in the dictionary.

 3. Dynamic Sizing: Dictionaries in Python can dynamically resize to accommodate an arbitrary number of key-value pairs.
-As you add more items, the dictionary automatically adjusts its size to fit the data.

 6. Various Data Types: Python dictionaries can store values of any data type, including integers, floats, strings, lists, tuples, other dictionaries, and even custom objects.
 This flexibility allows you to organize and structure data in a way that suits your specific needs.